jasmine/jasmine.github.io/_faq/async/001-preferred-style.md

 Callback-style specs are still useful in some situations.
 Some callback-based interfaces are difficult to promisify or don't benefit much from being promisified.
-And some people still run specs in older browsers that don't provide promises, such as Internet Explorer.
 But in most cases it's easier to write a reliable spec using `async`/`await` or at least promises.